 A threshold is a boundary of acceptable or normal business transaction performance.
 AppDynamics provides default thresholds against which it compares the performance of every business transaction.
-Each transaction is classified into what are called a user experience: normal, slow, very slow, stall or error transaction.
+Each transaction is classified into a user experience: normal, slow, very slow, stall or error transaction.

 The user experience reflects the performance of a transaction instance relative to the usual performance of the business transaction.
 AppDynamics makes some intelligent guesses and calculations based on existing traffic flow to establish the default user experience profiles.

 How is a transaction marked slow, very slow, stall or error?

 As soon as a transaction starts, the particular thread representing that transaction is monitored for a stall.
 Every five seconds, the in-flight transactions are evaluated to determine if they have met or exceeded the stall threshold.

 If a transaction execution finishes before the stall threshold value, the execution time is first compared against the very slow threshold, then the slow threshold, and so on, and marked accordingly.

 Static and Dynamic Thresholds

 Thresholds can be based on a static value or dynamic value.
 A dynamic threshold is based on performance for a most recent period of time, the previous two hours, by default.
 A dynamic threshold can be specified using either a percentage deviation or a standard deviation measure.

 To understand how a transaction is compared to this moving window, consider a two-hour moving average window from 11:00 AM to 1:00 PM.
 All transactions that come in during 1:00 PM and 1:01 PM are measured against the response time and standard deviation of this window.
 For the next minute, between 1:01 and 1:02 PM, the window moves to 11:01 AM to 1:01 PM.
 The moving average itself is calculated based on the exponential moving average formula.